 launchExperience: {

-design: 'toggles', // Common design: 'toggles', 'multi-button', 'stacked', 'switch', 'tab' (Visual style)
+design: 'toggles', // Visual style: 'toggles', 'multi-button', 'stacked', 'switch', 'tab'

 injection: {

-reference: '#checkout-shipping-options', // CSS Selector of an existing element on your page
+reference: '#checkout-shipping-options', // CSS selector of an existing element on your page

 },